 One of the most challenging parts for any start-up looking for investment is finding and securing the right investor.
 As an ambitious entrepreneur, you may ask yourself – how do you find the right investors for your business?
 How do you pitch to investors?
 What should you focus on before you meet with investors?
-The competition for funding is high, as angel investors and venture capital investors receive dozens of pitches per day.
+Depending on what kind of funding type you are going after, the competition for funding is high, as angel investors and venture capital investors receive dozens of pitches per day.
 Our years of diverse experience and an expansive global network of investors at Challenge Advisory has given us the ability to carefully cultivate data on how companies can find the right investors for their business.

 The initial step in getting investors for your business is developing a concise and effective business plan.
 Explain what your business does, what your objectives are, your ideal target market, projected sales for at least the next five years, and how you aim to be different from competitors.
 Memorise this plan and be able to thoroughly answer any question an investor may ask when you pitch your plan to them.

 Accelerator programs are the perfect way for start-ups and budding entrepreneurs to put their ideas into action.
 Many investment firms, universities and large established entities offer accelerator programs to meet other founders and receive real-world guidance from industry mentors.
 This support will drive start-ups in the right direction, with the program often concluding with a Demo Day presentation in front of an audience of investors.
 Take a look at Challenge Advisory’s accelerator program.

 Work with an expert